MinaWagdi/UpliftEvaluation_NRA/README.md

-## Following are the results of the treatment samples reweighting for the class transformation approach (with Logistic regression and Xgboost):
+## Following are the results of the treatment samples reweighting
-*The reweighted method is marked in orange and the standard method in blue*
+*The reweighted methods are marked in green and orange while the method w/o reweighting in blue*

+### Class Transformation with Xgboost

 <p float="left">